blorente/decorat/wiki/stories/the_promotion.md

 //TODO REFERENCE HORMAGAUNTS IN FROZEN WORLD

 Suddenly, a horde of hungry beasts were charging towards me.
-Behind be, lasfire was trying to slow rhem down.
+Lasfire rained from behind me, trying to slow them down.
 I joined the cacophony with my psi-cannons, but it wasnt enoguh to stop them.

 The alien beasts didnt even need to stop as their long, single-bladed claws tore through my unit.
 Some of them tried attacking me, and their metallic limbs ringed when they met my body.